 apply for admission and

-complete orientation (if required), the next step is assessment testing.
+complete your orientation (if required), the next step is determining if you meet TSI requirements.

-Once you have completed your pre-assessment activity and assessment, advisors will use your test scores to recommend course choices during registration.
+Once you have completed your TSI Assessment, advisors will use your TSI Assessment scores to recommend course choices during registration.

 Applying for College